How we use information about you - Fair Processing Notice

 - Your health record, what it contains and how you can access it

 - When you can choose to opt-out of your personal information being collected or shared and what this will mean to you.

 Sharing and Consent

-Your personal information will only be shared in accordance with your rights under the Data Protection Act 1998, the Common Law duty of confidentiality, the NHS Constitution and in keeping with professional and NHS Codes of Practice.
+Your personal information will only be shared in accordance with your rights under the General Data Protection Regulation, Data Protection Act 2018, the Common Law duty of confidentiality, the NHS Constitution and in keeping with professional and NHS Codes of Practice.

-The Health and Social Care Information Centre (HSCIC) has published a guide to confidentiality in health and social care that explains the various laws and rules about the use and sharing of confidential information.
+The Health and Social Care Information Centre (publicly known as and referred to henceforth as NHS Digital) has published a guide to confidentiality in health and social care that explains the various laws and rules about the use and sharing of confidential information.

-In this situation, staff will assume the individual’s agreement to relevant confidential information being shared by the care team.
-This is referred to as “implied consent”, which means that information is shared without the individual having to give verbal or written agreement each time and only applies within the context of direct care.
+For common law purposes, sharing information for direct care is on the basis of “implied consent”, which may also cover administrative purposes where the patient has been informed or it is otherwise within their reasonable expectations.
+This means that information is shared without the individual having to give verbal or written agreement each time and only applies within the context of direct care.